-For if Despots provides new opportunities for understanding the relationship of the Jacobses to Douglass, it also demonstrates what sets John Jacobs apart from his sister, his friend, and all other authors in the genre.
-Indeed, this narrative is not the work of a full-time abolitionist, clergyman, or fugitive slave whose case was taken up by self-interested white publishers.
-It is the only known slave narrative written by a black revolutionary sailor.
+Yet Despots is not the work of a full-time abolitionist, clergyman, or fugitive slave whose case was taken up by self-interested white publishers.
+It is the only known slave narrative written by a Black revolutionary sailor.
 It is likewise the only known slave narrative printed outside the transatlantic abolitionist network that linked the United States, Canada, and Great Britain.
-Somehow, as a stateless refugee and migrant laborer working in Australia, Jacobs was able to find a forum to print his narrative that did not come with the usual strings attached.
-Somehow he turned an unenviable situation to his advantage, using it to demonstrate that his own unfiltered, unadorned words could stand alone as proof of his self-worth.
+Somehow, as a stateless refugee and migrant laborer working in Australia, Jacobs was able to turn an unenviable situation to his advantage, using it to demonstrate that his own unfiltered, unadorned words could stand alone as proof of his self-worth.
 For these and many other reasons, Despots is a work that opens up new horizons for the study of ethnicity, race, and migration.

 Yet even as it vibrates with the prophetic intonation of the orator and the clamorous protest of the sailor, Despots does not tell us about John’s time at the podium and at sea.
 Like nearly all slave narratives, it is silent about its author’s life after slavery.
-Consequently, to help readers understand the autobiography’s manifold connections to these and other areas of interest, I am writing a booklength biography to accompany my critical edition of the narrative.
-Comprising four chapters and an epilogue, this will be the first biography of John Jacobs, the first biography about the Jacobs men (many of whom were also seafarers), and the most chronologically extensive history of a Black family from enslavement to emancipation, tracing the Jacobs family from the arrival of their first ancestors in the 1720s through the twentieth century.
+Consequently, I am writing a book-length biography to accompany my critical edition of the narrative.
+Comprising seven chapters and an epilogue, this will be the first biography of John Jacobs, the first biography of the Jacobs men, and the most chronologically extensive history of a Black family from enslavement to emancipation, tracing the Jacobs family from the arrival of their first ancestors in the 1720s through the twentieth century.
 Despots should become an essential companion piece to Yellin’s Harriet Jacobs: A Life (2004), the biography that almost singlehandedly elevated Harriet Jacobs to her preeminent position in African American literature.